ninjasource/exfat-slim/README.md

 - Dual async and blocking support

 No immediate intention of implementing:
-- Seekable read write file
+- Seekable read write file because it requires long term state management and some form of global locking which would then have to be added to everything else.

 ## Contribution